Academic Catalog

 Psychology stands at the intersection of the biological sciences and the humanities because of its study of mental processes, emotions, and behavior.
 Using the scientific method, psychology investigates many aspects of human behavior, including, but not limited to, how the brain and nervous system function, mental illness, therapies that help people manage mental illness and recover from trauma, social and emotional development over the lifespan, learning and memory, and social and group dynamics.

-Psychology covers the total lifespan to learn more about how people function in family, work, and community settings.
-Psychologists conduct studies to investigate differences in development, research what can go wrong in development, and develop methods that help people resolve conflict.
-It is a dynamic field in which advanced research methods lead to new understandings of human behavior, which can be applied to help people thrive and live healthy lives.
+Psychology covers the total lifespan to learn about how people function in family, work, and community settings.
+Psychologists investigate differences in development, research what contributes to effective work environments, and develop therapies that help people resolve conflict and emotional hardship.
+It is a dynamic field that engages in research to discover new knowledge that can be applied to help people thrive and live healthy lives.

 Learn more about the program on the Psychology website.